|Wicked always wins, darling.|

 These days the

-bandits and cutthroats, dark and seedy places that one ventured into only when
+cutthroats, dark and seedy places that one ventures into only when it becomes

 The citizenry petitioned the Wizard to clean it up, who summarily dismissed them.
 He never traveled that road, he sniffed, so why should he care?